ahm4d-312/Netcat-like-tool/Readme.md

 - Once all bytes are received, the file transfer is complete
 ---

-# How It Works
+# How the tool works

-The application operates in two modes.
+The tool operates in two modes.

 ## Server (Listener)
 - Opens a TCP socket
 - Waits for a client
 - Receives uploads and/or executes commands

 ## Client
 - Connects to the server
 - Uploads files if requested
 - Sends commands